-- Device that converts one form of energy to another. - Usually the input is an electrical signal and the output is some other physical quantity. - Actuator: Transducer whose output is mechanical motion. - There are many kinds of transducers.
+- Device that converts one form of energy to another. - Usually the input is an electrical signal and the output is some other physical quantity. - Actuator: Transducer whose output is mechanical motion.

 Examples of transducers

 - Loudspeaker

 - LED (Light Emitting Diode)

 - Heater

 - Coil

 - Antenna

 - Motors of various kinds

 - Piezoelectric actuators